Walkoud/ReAppzuku-Extended/docs/README.md

 * **Manual controls** *(no background service required)*:
   * Main screen: view all active background processes with RAM usage, select and kill in bulk.
   * Quick Tiles: "Stop app" kills current foreground app; "Stop background apps" runs Auto-Kill with your lists.
-  * Home screen widget: one tap runs Auto-Kill and shows current RAM state.
+  * Home screen widget: displays current RAM usage and Auto-Kill statistics for last 12 hours.
   * App shortcut: long-press app icon to kill current foreground app instantly.
 * **Background restrictions** (Android 11+):
   * Soft mode: blocks auto-start at OS level — app keeps running if you opened it, but won't wake up on its own.